 Think carefully before securing debt against your home, your home may be repossessed if you do not keep up repayments on your mortgage.

-There are various different reasons you may need a mortgage and as we offer mortgages from across the Whole Market, we are confident we’ll find you the right product for your individual circumstances and at the right price.
+There are various different reasons you may need a mortgage and as we offer mortgage advice from across the Whole Market, we are confident we’ll find you the right product for your individual circumstances and at the right price.
 Please click on the links below for further information.

 Whatever the reason you need a mortgage, it’s a good idea to check your credit report so you don’t come across any unexpected surprises when the time comes to apply for a mortgage!
 Therefore, we’d recommend that each applicant checks their credit using one of the following:

 By clicking these links you will be departing from the site of Swift Mortgages, neither Swift Mortgages nor Intrinsic are responsible for the accuracy of the information contained within the linked sites.

 As well as checking for any nasty surprises, it will give you an accurate and up to date snapshot of any loans, credit cards and hire purchase agreements you are have.
 These will need to be declared, as accurately as possible, on a mortgage application.